As the saying goes, you can choose your friends, but you can’t choose your family. You can’t choose the genes or traits you inherit from them, either.

 All of these factors can make heart disease pop up – family history or not.

 To learn about what health conditions and diseases are in your family, look at your family’s health history and make note of it.
-Download this Family Tree Diagram to help you to see which health conditions and diseases you may be at risk for, and talk to your parents and other family members about their health and yours.
+This Family Health Portrait can help you to see which health conditions and diseases you may be at risk for, and talk to your parents and other family members about their health and yours.

 Remember, knowledge is power.